evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

  * Upload your zip file with the HTML/CSS/IMG structure and automatically create a template out of it
  * Local storage to persist your collections on the browser
  * Twilio Functions middleware to call the Sendgrid APIs and therefore avoid exposing SG API Keys within the app
- * Authentication via JWT tokens
+ * Authentication via JWT tokens and httpOnly cookies
  * (Optional) Segment CDP integration to send Web Vitals - or add your own metrics!